 As with any new development, though, these are not reasons to dismiss the IoT, but guideposts in how we shape the development, implementation, and regulation of these technologies.

-Absolutely essential to this process is readily accessible, easily digestible education about the IoT and 5G.
+The impact of 5G on IoT will be felt across every industry, from telehealth to retail.
+As we enter the 5G revolution, 5G’s increased bandwidth will improve the power and reliability of IoT devices.
+Essential to this process is readily accessible, easily digestible education about the IoT and 5G.
 Part of this falls on advertisers and brands.
 These companies need to get better at answering “how will the device improve the life of the consumer?”

 5G and the IoT are just going to keep getting bigger and better.
 As mobile traffic continues to explode and new technologies continue to connect more and more devices online, 5G and the IoT will play an essential role in our future, where all facets of the world will be integrated with and powered by mobile.
 Syniverse is looking forward to playing a central role in this exciting future.
 But all of us in the tech industry must make sure that everyone is ready to connect in this future together.